StemVibrations/STEM/docs/tutorials.rst

 As for setting the boundary conditions, DisplacementConstraint class is imported from stem.boundary.
 For setting up the solver settings, necessary classes are imported from stem.solver.
 Classes needed for the output, are NodalOutput, VtkOutputParameters and Output which are imported from stem.output.
-And for writing the Kratos input files, KratosIO class is imported.
+Lastly, Stem class is imported from stem.stem, in order to run the simulation.

 In this step, the geometry, conditions, and material parameters for the simulation is defined.
 First the dimension of the model is indicated which in this case is 3.
 After which the model can be initialised.